-If you’re looking to get the best secured card, there are many with no annual fees and even cashback rewards.
-You don’t need good credit, because secured credit cards are made for those with bad credit.
-They work by providing you with the ability to borrow up to the amount you put as a collateral.
+There are many with no annual fees and even cashback rewards if you’re looking to get the best-secured card.
+You don’t need good credit because secured credit cards are made for those with bad credit.
+They work by providing you with the ability to borrow up to the amount you put as collateral.
 It’s like a prepaid credit card, but the company that offers it typically reports to the major credit bureaus.

-The difference between a good and bad secured credit card is huge.
-Good ones not only report to credit bureaus, but also convert into unsecured at a later date.
+The difference between a good and a bad secured credit card is huge.
+Good ones not only report to credit bureaus but also convert into unsecured ones at a later date.
 The best will go a step further and give you your deposit back.
 But some of the ‘bad’ cards will keep this when they give you an unsecured card.

-For anyone with bad credit or no credit, these secured cards are readily available and they offer tremendous benefits.
-The Elite Personal Finance team recommends each of them highly, but we advise you take your time to look over the pros and cons of each as they are all unique.
+For anyone with bad credit or no credit, these secured cards are readily available and offer tremendous benefits.

 We all love getting cashback.
-It’s the one thing people with bad credit envy the most about people who can get any card they want.
-There are few good secured credit cards with cashback rewards on the market.
-The Discover it is one that distinctively deserves to rank on such a list though.
+It’s the one thing, people with bad credit envy the most about people who can get any card they want.
+There are a few great secured credit cards with cashback rewards on the market.
+Discover it is one that distinctively deserves to rank on such a list, though.

 You can get a maximum of 2% cashback.
 This means if you spend $1,000 a month, you’ll be receiving $20 every month back.
 This would equate to $240 in a year.